 The flu vaccine is a good idea for all families.
-It does not cause the flu and it helps keep kids and parents from getting sick.
-Getting the flu is worse than having a cold and can make a person sick for a week or more.
+It helps keep kids and parents from getting sick from the flu.
+Getting the flu is worse than having a cold, and can make a person sick for a week or more.

-Babies younger than 6 months old can't get the vaccine.
-But if their parents, other caregivers, and older kids in the household get it, that will help protect the baby.
-This is important because infants are more at risk for health problems from the flu.
+Babies younger than 6 months can't get the vaccine.
+But they will be protected if their parents, other caregivers, and older kids in the household get it.
+This is important because infants who get the flu are more likely to have serious problems than older kids.

 Some things might prevent a person from getting the flu vaccine.
 Talk to your doctor to see if the vaccine is still recommended if your child: